vishal2505/Industry_Projects/01_Infosys_Dec10-Mar14.md

 # Projects

-## Bankline – 									July’12 – May’14
+## Bankline 									      | July’12 – May’14

-The project was intended to credit related changes in the Bankline Screens including payment, Bulk Transfer, Manage Payments.
+The project was intended for credit-related changes in the Bankline Screens including payment, Bulk Transfer, and Manage Payments.

 ### Roles and Responsibilities

-  1. Development of Beans, JSPs, class files and validations flow
+  1. Development of Beans, JSPs, class files, and validations flow
   2. Unit Testing and System testing
   3. Support during User Acceptance Testing